ambasthv/codes/README.md

     raise PermissionError(f"No read permission for Excel file: {os.path.abspath(excel_file)}")

 # Step 2: Load Excel file and verify sheets
-# Explanation: Load the Excel file using openpyxl and confirm that CLOCK and NAV sheets exist.
+# Explanation: Load the Excel file using openpyxl and confirm that CLOCK and NAV sheets exist to ensure valid inputs.
 wb = openpyxl.load_workbook(excel_file)
 if "CLOCK" not in wb.sheetnames:
     raise ValueError("Sheet 'CLOCK' not found in Excel file")